metalalloy/neural-frontend/README.md

 npx expo start
 ```
 ## Scan QR code using the camera on your device which will open up the Expo Go app
-Changes you make will be seen in-real time in the Expo Go app.
+Changes you make will be seen instantly on the Expo Go app.